arshia4444/AdventOfCode/README.md

 ## Summary

 [Advent of Code](http://adventofcode.com/) is an annual Advent calendar of programming puzzles.
-This year I am doing it in Python, C# and C.
+This year I am doing it in Python and C#.

 ## Overview